 - A large clock stamp is useful for many science activities.
 Although most of the children can not tell the time, they build concepts of periods of time passing and how the hands on the clock move about.

-A winter theme is the ideal time to teach about the states of water
+A winter investigation is an ideal time for children to discover the states of water

-- Hold a cold piece of metal or Plexiglas above the steam and observe the condensation form.
+- Hold a cold piece of metal or Plexiglas above the steam and observe as condensation forms.
 Ask the children why they think the water is forming on the metal.